-During the most recently completed financial year, we did not issue any shares that are not listed or quoted on a marketplace.
-Under our commercial paper program, we are authorized to offer investors up to \$500.0 million or the equivalent U.S. dollars.
-Further information on the commercial paper program is contained under the "Commercial Paper, Debentures, Credit and Liquidity Facilities" sections on pages 43 to 48 of our 2020 Annual MD&A and Note 12 of the 2020 Annual Financial Statements, which are incorporated by reference into this AIF.
+During the most recently completed financial year, we did not issue any common shares that are not listed or quoted on a marketplace.
+Under our commercial paper program, we are authorized to offer investors up to \$400.0 million or the equivalent U.S. dollars.
+On February 12, 2021, we completed a private placement offering of \$250.0 million Senior F Debentures to accredited investors in Canada.
+Further information on the Debentures and the commercial paper program is contained under the "Commercial Paper, Debentures, Credit and Liquidity Facilities" sections on pages 42 to 46 of our 2021 Annual MD&A and Note 11 of the 2021 Annual Financial Statements, which are incorporated by reference into this AIF.